- 21 Jun 2013

 We aim in all our dealings to:

-- Ensure that other people who use the services of the Scottish Government and our staff do not suffer disadvantage as a result of the unacceptable behaviour of others.
+- ensure that our staff and other people who use the services of the Scottish Government do not suffer disadvantage as a result of the unacceptable behaviour of others

 Defining unacceptable actions